Audio reporter, Richmond, VA

 This award-winning investigative podcast dug into alleged misconduct in the Virginia crime lab.
 I conducted dozens of interviews, helped write and narrate the show and discovered a new line of reporting that formed the basis for episode 11 of the series.

 I've covered state politics and more recently, criminal justice for VPM, the NPR affiliate in Richmond.

 My work appears regularly on NPR and I was a member of NPR's 2020 Election Collaborative.
 I was listed as one of the Washington Post's outstanding politics reporters to follow in Virginia ahead of the November 2020 elections.
 My work has been recognized with multiple regional Murrow awards, PRINDI awards, and Virginias AP Broadcaster awards since beginning audio journalism in 2018.

 I previously led politics coverage for The Cambodia Daily before its forced closure in September 2017.
-My stories have since appeared in BBC News, Washington Monthly and more.
+My stories have since appeared in The Washington Monthly, BBC News and more.